-The specific number of sleep requirement slightly varies depending of age groups.
+The specific number of sleep requirement slightly varies depending on age groups.
 The common myth that as people age, sleeping hours can gradually decrease should not be the case.
 Adults should have at least seven to eight hours of sleep.
 Some seniors have difficulty sleeping for straight hours, daytime naps can compensate.

 However, it is also important to note that the number of hours is not the only factor to consider, but more importantly the quality of sleep as well.
 Some people have ample sleep but wake up tired or experience difficulty concentrating during the day.
 In such c case, your body may not be spending adequate time in the several stages of sleep.

-There are a number of stages of sleep, and each stage play a vital role.
+There are a number of stages of sleep, and each stage plays a vital role.
 There are two main types of sleep, the REM or Rapid Eye Movement sleep and Non-REM sleep.
 The former is when your eyes rapidly move about and you do the most active dreaming.
-The most damaging effect of lack of sleep is lack of REM, since this is the time the body naturally repairs itself and stimulates development and growth.
+The most damaging effect of lack of sleep is lack of REM since this is the time the body naturally repairs itself and stimulates development and growth.
 The latter, Non-REM consists of four stages of sleep, each one is a little deeper than the last.

-Stages of Sleep:
+The Stages of Sleep:

 1. Transition to Sleep